Lokesh-Attarde/Amazon_Customers_Data_Analysis/README.md

 * Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.
 * For visualization of the plots, Matplotlib, Seaborn, Plotly are used.
 * WordCloud is used to representing the text data.
+* NLTK.corpus is used to process the StopWords.
 * TextBlob is used to perform Sentiment Analysis.
 * GitHub is used as version control system.